jenncross/jenncross.github.io/_projects/arts-and-bots.md

             url: "http://repository.cmu.edu/dissertations/951/"
           - text: "PDF"
             url: "http://repository.cmu.edu/cgi/viewcontent.cgi?article=1990&context=dissertations"
+    - title: "and more . "

 gallery:
-    - full: "/images/projects/arts-bots/arts-bots-knee.jpg"
+    - full: "/images/projects/AB/eldorado.jpg"
-      alt: "Student-built robot modeling a knee musculoskeletal structure"
+      alt: "Student-built robot representing El Dorado by Edgar Allen Poe"
-      caption: "Student-built robot from a seventh grade health class, modeling a knee musculoskeletal structure with servo motors"
+      caption: "Language Arts project showing how English classes integrated robotics - a student-created scene from El Dorado with lighting, servo, motors, and voice recordings"
+    - full: "/images/projects/AB/farm.jpg"
+      alt: "Farm-themed robot diorama with LED-lit pond"
+      caption: "Language Arts project featuring a farm scene with an illuminated pond and moving curtains moving paper characters"
-    - full: "/images/projects/arts-bots/arts-bots-english.jpg"
+    - full: "/images/projects/AB/rjstudent.jpg"
-      alt: "Arts & Bots robot for Romeo and Juliet project"
+      alt: "Student programming a Romeo & Juliet robotic diorama Arts & Bots project"
-      caption: "Robot created for an English class representing scenes from Romeo and Juliet"
+      caption: "Middle school student working with the visual programming interface to program her Romeo & Juliet robotic diorama project, simulataneously engaging with robotics and literature"
+    - full: "/images/projects/AB/pd.jpg"
+      alt: "Teachers participating in Arts & Bots professional development"
+      caption: "Teacher exploring robotics tools during professional development"
-    - full: "/images/projects/arts-bots/arts-bots-visual.jpg"
+    - full: "/images/projects/AB/teacher.jpg"
-      alt: "Visual programming interface for Arts & Bots"
+      alt: "Teacher and student working on an Arts & Bots project"
-      caption: "The visual programming interface developed for Arts & Bots to make programming accessible to middle school students"
+      caption: "Teacher-student collaboration during an Arts & Bots implementation"
+    - full: "/images/projects/AB/turtle.jpg"
+      alt: "Turtle robot with LED lights and Hummingbird robotics kit"
+      caption: "Student-created turtle robot with LED lighting effects, integrating of electronics, programming, and craft materials"
+    - full: "/images/projects/AB/ourteam.jpg"
+      alt: "A group of 11 people stand outside a large stone doorway with the sign National Science Foundation above"
+      caption: "Our team, including researchers, educators, administrators and developers, at a reverse site visit to the National Science Foundation."
 ---

 ## Project Overview

-Arts & Bots was an educational robotics program developed by the Carnegie Mellon CREATE Lab that addressed a critical challenge in STEM education: how to engage a broader, more diverse group of students with engineering and computing concepts.
-Unlike traditional robotics initiatives like FIRST or VEX Robotics Competition that emphasized competition and task-completion in self-selected contexts, Arts & Bots focused on creativity and inclusivity by integrating robotics directly into required core classes.
+Arts & Bots was an educational robotics program developed by the Carnegie Mellon University [CREATE Lab](https://www.cmucreatelab.org/) that addressed a critical challenge in STEM education: how to engage a broader group of students with opportunities exploring engineering and computing concepts.
+Unlike traditional robotics initiatives that emphasized competition and task-completion in elective and extracurricular programs, Arts & Bots focused on creativity and inclusivity by integrating robotics directly into required core classes in public school districts.

+{% include image.html src="/images/projects/AB/ourteam.jpg" alt="A group of 11 people stand outside a large stone doorway with the sign National Science Foundation above" caption="Our team, including researchers, educators, administrators and developers, at a reverse site visit to the National Science Foundation." alignment="left" width="300px" %}

+Arts & Bots Math-Science Partnership was distinctive in its research-practice partnership model.
+Teachers, school administrators, and pre-service teacher education partners were active co-designers throughout the project lifecycle.
+Rather than creating our invention in isolation, we established equal partnerships where educators shared design decision-making authority and were full research partners.
+These educators co-authored publications, presented alongside us at conferences, and at an NSF reverse site-visit.

+By embedding creative robotics activities within required courses such as language arts, social studies, and health education, we reached students who might never have self-selected into traditional robotics programs.
+This approach allowed teachers to use robotics as a creative communication medium and provided new formative assessment opportunities that helped educators see their students' capabilities in a different light.

 My work on Arts & Bots focused on developing and evaluating models for effectively integrating robotics into non-technical classrooms.
 By embedding creative robotics activities within required courses such as language arts, social studies, and health education, we reached students who might never have self-selected into traditional robotics programs.
 This approach allowed teachers to use robotics as a creative communication medium and provided new formative assessment opportunities that helped educators see their students' capabilities in a different light.

-{% include image.html src="/images/projects/arts-bots/arts-bots-knee.jpg" alt="Student-built robot modeling a knee musculoskeletal structure" caption="Student-created knee model in a health class showing how Arts & Bots can be integrated to demonstrate physiological concepts" %}

-## Program Design & Implementation

-The Arts & Bots program combined four key elements designed to support creative expression and cross-disciplinary learning:

-1. **Craft Materials**: Students use everyday craft and building materials to create personalized robot exteriors, making the technology more approachable and allowing for personal expression.

-2. **Flexible Hardware Kit**: Centered around the Hummingbird microcontroller, the kit includes various outputs (DC motors, hobby servos, RGB LEDs, single color LEDs, vibration motors) and sensors (temperature, light, sound-level, distance, and potentiometers).

-3. **Interactive Visual Programming Environment**: A custom-designed software environment that makes programming accessible to novice programmers, reducing barriers to participation.

-4. **Adaptable Curriculum**: Integration strategies that enhance existing subject content rather than displacing it, making robotics relevant to core learning objectives.

-This combination supports a constructionist approach to learning, where students develop understanding and skills through the creation of meaningful artifacts within authentic contexts.

 ## Research Focus

 My research with Arts & Bots addressed two primary questions:

+{% include image.html src="/images/projects/AB/rjstudent.jpg" alt="Student programming an Arts & Bots project" caption="Middle school student engaging with the visual programming interface I helped design to ensure accessibility for all learners" alignment="right" width="300px" %}

 1. How could robotics be meaningfully integrated into required, non-technical classes to engage diverse students who might not otherwise participate in engineering experiences?

-2. What integration models and design elements enabled teachers to effectively incorporate robotics as both a learning tool and an assessment opportunity?
+2. What design elements enabled teachers to effectively incorporate robotics as both a learning tool and a formative assessment opportunity?

-These questions were explored through several key research areas:

--   **Integration Models**: Developing frameworks for how non-technical teachers could effectively incorporate robotics into their curriculum while meeting subject-specific learning objectives.

--   **Student Engagement**: Examining how creative robotics activities in non-elective courses built confidence and interest in engineering among diverse student populations.

--   **Teacher Development**: Creating professional development approaches that enabled educators without technical backgrounds to successfully implement robotics activities.

--   **Assessment Opportunities**: Exploring how robotics projects provided alternative assessment pathways that helped teachers recognize diverse student capabilities and learning styles.
+## Technology Design & Implementation

+The Arts & Bots program combined four key elements designed to support creative expression and cross-disciplinary learning:

+{% include image.html src="/images/projects/AB/turtle.jpg" alt="Turtle robot with LED lighting" caption="Student-created turtle robot with integrated LED lighting, demonstrating how my design approach encouraged creative expression alongside technical learning" alignment="right" width="300px" %}

+1. **Craft Materials**: Students used everyday craft and building materials to create personalized robots, making the technology more approachable and allowing for personal expression and communication about various disciplines.

+2. **Flexible Hardware Kit**: Centered around the Hummingbird microcontroller, the kit included various outputs (DC motors, hobby servos, RGB LEDs, single color LEDs, vibration motors) and sensors (temperature, light, sound-level, distance, and potentiometers).

+3. **Interactive Visual Programming Environment**: A custom-designed software environment that made programming accessible to novice programmers, reducing barriers to participation.

+4. **Adaptable Curriculum**: Integration strategies that enhanced existing subject content rather than displacing it, making robotics relevant to core learning objectives.

+This combination supported a constructionist approach to learning, where students developed understanding and skills through the creation of meaningful projects within authentic contexts.

+## My Contribution

+As co-lead on the Arts & Bots research and development, I developed approaches for integrating technology into non-technical classrooms and was lead designer and instructor of the professional development program.
+My work bridged the gap between engineering education, robotics technology, and core academic subjects, creating pathways for more students to engage with computing and robotics.
+I led interaction design and usability testing and was responsible for the development of data collection methods, data analysis, and research-informed design iterations.

+### Key Contributions and Skills

+{% include image.html src="/images/projects/AB/pd.jpg" alt="Teachers in professional development workshop" caption="A professional development workshop for teachers, who were co-designers of Arts & Bots curriculum units." alignment="right" width="350px" %}

+1. **Teacher Professional Development Curriculum**: I co-designed and led training for over 360 educators, supporting teacher confidence as technology integrators.
+My approach focused on building teacher capacity through hands-on experience, collaborative problem-solving, and classroom implementation strategies.

+2. **Educational Technology Evaluation**: I developed and implemented evaluation tools to assess both student learning and teacher implementation experiences, including attitudinal surveys, implementation observation protocols, and analysis methods for student artifacts.

+3. **User Research and Iterative Design**: Through classroom implementation studies across many contexts, I identified success factors and challenges in different subject areas, using this research to refine both the technology and integration approaches.

 ## Program Impact

-Between 2010 and 2017, Arts & Bots engaged over 2,400 students and 360 educators across Pennsylvania, Ohio, and West Virginia, as well as internationally in Brazil and the United Kingdom.
-The program was particularly successful in reaching students who might not otherwise have selected into technology activities.
+Between 2010 and 2017, Arts & Bots (and predecessor, Robot Diaries) engaged over 2,400 students and 360 educators across Pennsylvania and West Virginia, as well as internationally in Brazil and the United Kingdom.
+The program was particularly aimed at providing confidence-building opportunities to students who might not otherwise have self-selected into elective technology activities.

 Our evaluation results showed that:

-1. Students in required courses who would not have chosen elective robotics classes gained significant experience with engineering design, programming, and electronics through Arts & Bots.
+1. Students in required courses gained significant experience with engineering design, programming, and electronics through Arts & Bots.

-2. Teachers observed students engaging with course content in new ways, often discovering capabilities in students that weren't evident through traditional classwork.
+2. Teachers observed students engaging with course content in new ways, often discovering capabilities in students that weren't evident through regular classwork.

-3. Both students and teachers reported increased confidence with technology after participating in integrated robotics projects.
+3. Both students and teachers reported increased confidence with technology after participating in Arts & Bots projects.

-4. The integration into required classes successfully eliminated self-selection bias and reached a more diverse student population than typical extracurricular robotics programs.

-## My Contributions

-As a key researcher on the Arts & Bots program, my contributions included:

-1. **Integration Framework**: Developed models for how robotics can be effectively integrated into non-technical classes, providing a framework for curriculum design that serves both subject content and engineering learning goals.

-2. **Teacher Professional Development**: Created and refined an effective model for training non-technical teachers to use robotics meaningfully in their classrooms, building their confidence and capacity.

-3. **Classroom Implementation Studies**: Documented and analyzed implementation details across diverse classroom contexts, identifying success factors and challenges in different subject areas.

-4. **Assessment Tools**: Developed formative and process assessment approaches that helped teachers recognize student capabilities that might not be evident in traditional classwork.

-5. **Evaluation Instruments**: Created and implemented evaluation tools to assess both student learning outcomes and teacher implementation experiences.

-6. **Design Recommendations**: Identified key affordances of successful integration models and developed design recommendations for educational robotics tools that support cross-disciplinary learning.

-## Case Studies

-Two particularly successful integration models that I studied in depth included:

-### English Language Arts Integration

-In English classes, students created robots that represented characters or scenes from literature they were studying, such as Romeo and Juliet.
-This approach allowed students to demonstrate narrative understanding and textual analysis through a new medium, while simultaneously developing technical skills.
-Teachers reported that the projects revealed insights into student comprehension that weren't apparent through traditional written assignments.

-### Health Education Integration

-In health classes, students built robotic models of physiological systems, such as the knee musculoskeletal structure shown in the featured image.
-Students programmed servo motors to demonstrate joint movement when triggered by sensors, combining anatomy learning with engineering principles.
-This hands-on approach engaged students who struggled with traditional textbook learning and provided teachers with a new window into student understanding.

-## Conclusions and Future Directions

-The Arts & Bots program demonstrated that creative robotics could serve as a powerful cross-disciplinary learning tool when thoughtfully integrated into required classes.
-By embedding robotics within existing curriculum rather than isolating it in elective courses, we reached a broader, more diverse group of students and provided new opportunities for them to develop confidence and interest in engineering.

-Our research highlighted several key principles for effective integration:

-1. Robotics activities should enhance rather than displace existing subject content
-2. Creative expression should be valued alongside technical learning
-3. Teacher professional development must build both confidence and competence
-4. Projects should provide alternative assessment opportunities that reveal student capabilities
-5. Integration should be designed to reach students who might not self-select into technology experiences